Production3000/mvp3000esp/doc/sensor_module.md

 A description of the sensor and its measurement units can be added for identification.
 Please refer to the [examples](#example-scripts) for use cases.
 Some special characters need to be encoded:

  *  Degree ° is non-ASCII, use `&deg;`
- *  The percent symbol % is used as deliminator by the string parser, use `&percnt;`
+ *  The percent symbol % is used as deliminator by the string parser, use `&percnt;` or self-encode it '%%'

 Set initial sample averaging count after first compile.
 This value is superseeded by the user-set/saved value in the web interface.